1980 – Australian Nigel Mason first arrives in Bali.

 The bus fleet increased yet again in size to accommodate increasing tourist numbers.

 2010 – Stage one of a two part upgrading of the White Water Rafting operation opens in November, boasting a state of the art Rafting starting point, with 21st century facilities and equipment.
-A new amazing staircase is build to the river, with rest areas and stainless steel handrails to the bottom.
+A new amazing staircase is build to the river, with rest areas and stainless steel handrails to the river below.

-The Rafting finishing point is also re-built at a new location with high teach facilities, all beautifully landscaped by Nigel and his team.
+The Rafting finishing point is also re-built at a new location with high tech facilities, all beautifully landscaped by Nigel and his team.
 A new staircase off the river is also built to connect to the main road.

 The bus fleet is further increased and the foundations are layed for a new complex at the rafting finishing point at Kedewatan that will include numerous new and upgrading facilities for guests, making the companys rafting operation up there with the 'best in the world'.

 2012 – The forth baby Elephant ( Fajar ) is born at the Elephant Safari Park and a complete remake of the

 'Nursery' area is completed.
 A new Movie Theatre is opened to show 'Operation Jumbo' to all guests that

 2013 – The magnificent 'Ubud Adventure Centre' is opened in Kedewatan in Ubud.
 This multi-million dollar